-LMXBs consist of a compact object - either a black hole (BH) or a neutron star (NS) - and a low-mass donor star ( $\leq 1 M{\odot}$ ), which transfers mass via Roche-lobe overflow.
+Low-mass X-ray binaries (LMXBs) consist of a compact object, either a black hole (BH) or a neutron star (NS), and a low-mass donor star ($\lesssim 1 \text{ M}{\odot}$) that transfers mass via Roche-lobe overflow.
 The infalling matter is heated to X-ray temperatures and releases X-ray luminosities in the range of $10^{35} - 10^{39}$ erg/s.
-Due to their luminous nature, LMXBs add a major contribution to the total X-ray emission of galaxies, moreover they determine the X-ray appearance of relatively gas-poor early-type galaxies (e.g. Gilfanov 2004; Bogdán & Gilfanov 2011).
-The populations of LMXBs have been extensively studied in early-type galaxies with Chandra observations (e.g. Irwin et al. 2003; Gilfanov 2004; Zhang et al. 2011; Colbert et al. 2004) and a simple picture of the correlation of their properties with the parameters of the host galaxy emerged.
-It has been established that LMXB population scales with the stellar mass of the host galaxy.
-For luminous LMXBs $(L{\rm X} > 3 \times 10^{38} \text{ erg/s})$ , it also has been shown that their surface density closely follows the near-infrared light distribution (Gilfanov 2004), except for the very inner regions of galaxies (Voss & Gilfanov 2007).
-However, in the course of more than ten years of operation of Chandra, a large number of earlytype galaxies has been observed to a fairly deep sensitivity limit $(L{\rm X} \sim 10^{37} \text{ erg/s})$ , allowing to probe LMXB populations in unprecedented details.
+Because of their luminous nature, LMXBs add a major contribution to the total X-ray emission of galaxies; moreover, they determine the X-ray appearance of relatively gas-poor earlytype galaxies (e.g., Fabbiano et al. 1989).
+The populations of LMXBs have been extensively studied in early-type galaxies with Chandra observations (e.g., Kundu et al. 2002; Irwin et al. 2003; Sarazin et al. 2003; Kim et al. 2006; Bogdán & Gilfanov 2011; Zhang et al. 2011, 2012, see Fabbiano (2006) for an extensive review).
+A simple picture of the correlation of their properties with the parameters of the host galaxy emerged.
+In particular, it has been established that LMXB population scales with the stellar mass of the host galaxy (Kim & Fabbiano 2004; Gilfanov 2004; Colbert et al. 2004).
+Moreover, the luminosity distribution of LMXBs in nearby galaxies can be described by a universal luminosity function (Kim & Fabbiano 2004; Gilfanov 2004).